adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-the-official-cms-partner-of-eleventy.md

 Helping people succeed comes first at CloudCannon.
 We’ve invested our time and energy in open-source development of SSG-agnostic tools like <a target="_blank" rel="noopener" href="https://pagefind.app/">Pagefind</a>, [Rosey](https://rosey.app/), <a target="_blank" rel="noopener" href="https://reseed.app/">Reseed</a>, <a target="_blank" rel="noopener" href="https://github.com/CloudCannon/pagebreak">Pagebreak</a>, and <a target="_blank" rel="noopener" href="https://github.com/CloudCannon/bookshop">Bookshop</a>.
 For the same reasons, we organize and host <a target="_blank" rel="noopener" href="https://hugoconf.io">HugoConf</a> — because we firmly believe that giving people tools and opportunities to learn, grow, and to share their stories is what the lean web community is all about.

-All of which is to say that there’s already an incredible amount of alignment between Eleventy and CloudCannon, and there will be more to come!
+All of which is to say that there’s already an incredible amount of alignment between Eleventy and CloudCannon, and there will be more to come.

----

-We think the future’s looking pretty bright!
-What do you think?
+The future of the lean web is bright, and we're excited to be part of it!